-When Dr. Stephen DeFelice coined the term "Nutraceutical"in 1989, he likely never imagined the word would come to vrepresent such a large and fast-growing industry segment.
+When Dr. Stephen DeFelice coined the term "Nutraceutical"in 1989, he likely never imagined the word would come to represent such a large and fast-growing industry segment.
 Herbal products, vitamin/dietary supplements, fibers, phytonutrients, pre- and pro-biotics and protein/amino acids can all be found online and on shelving, and business is booming.
 Increasing numbers of health-conscious consumers, social media platforms touting various dietary health regimens, and pandemic-driven searches for products to strengthen immune system response have pushed nutraceutical industry growth and is expected to continue for the foreseeable future.

 While great news for business, manufacturers face a continuing challenge: maintaining both high throughput and repeatable nutraceutical product quality in processing with what are characteristically very fine powders... "sluggish" ingredients that tend not to flow freely.